ZachBeta/DOOM.rb/RULES.md

 ## Feature-Specific Guidelines

-### OpenGL and GLFW3 Implementation
+### GLFW3 Implementation
-- Follow the phased approach outlined in `RENDERER_PLAN.md`
-- Use modern OpenGL (3.3+) with shader-based rendering
+- Use GLFW3 for window management only
 - Implement proper GLFW3 callback handling for events
-- Use VBOs and VAOs for efficient geometry rendering
+- Use software rendering with pixel buffer manipulation
-- Implement proper texture management with OpenGL texture objects
 - Follow the migration strategy in `RENDERER_PLAN.md` for incremental improvements
+- Do not use any OpenGL features or extensions
+- Focus on efficient buffer management and frame timing

 ### WAD File Parsing
 - Follow vanilla DOOM WAD format specifications